Managing the Risks of Injury to First-Year Employees

 “Conducting a JSA can help companies understand the hazards of a particular job and help define the procedures to address the exposure,” Hayes said.
 Safety training based on those risks should be skills-based, rather than awareness-based only, so employees develop a firsthand understanding of proper safety protocols.
 This can be more effective than, for example, simply watching a video or online tutorial.

-3. Onboard and Continuously Train Employees
+3. Onboard and continuously train employees

 Even experienced employees can be at a higher risk of an injury during their first year of employment.
 They can be new to the role, new to the department or recently returning to work in a transitional duty role after an injury.
 Regular safety training can ensure that employees understand and adhere to safety expectations and procedures.